EvotecIT/PSWriteColor/README.md

 # PSWriteColor - PowerShell module

-Full Description for this project at: https://evotec.xyz/hub/scripts/pswritecolor/
+Full Description for this project at my [Evotec website](https://evotec.xyz/hub/scripts/pswritecolor/)

-# Description:
+# Description

 Write-Color is a wrapper around Write-Host allowing you to create nice looking scripts, with colorized output.

 ## ChangeLog

+- 0.87.1 - 2020.06.19
+  - [x] Resolves issue with nuget download (changed version from 0.87 to 0.87.1).
+As per [link](https://devblogs.microsoft.com/devops/versioning-nuget-packages-cd-1/) it requires version to be longer.
-- 0.87 - 2020.01.12
+- 0.87.0 - 2020.01.12
-  - Throw errors when can't save to file with LogFile.
+  - [x] Throw errors when can't save to file with LogFile.
 Before it would use Write-Output which could deliver unpredictable results

 # Quick install